 Significant financial assistance is available.
 If this program is of interest to you, we would like to know about it and support you.
 Larger grants of financial assistance are given for those with lower family incomes, though financial assistance is awarded to most families who are able to demonstrate need.

 Please apply to our program and submit a letter explaining your situation and interest in the program, a copy of the first two pages of last year’s family tax return, and a copy of your last semester grades by the financial assistance deadline.

 The transformative AMIGOS experience starts before leaving home.

 The Silicon Valley Chapter incorporates service learning into the AMIGOS training to add depth and first-hand experience to the curriculum.
 Service learning is a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility and strengthen communities.
-Silicon Valley participants will work with families and children, often times communicating in Spanish, on six of the Sunday training meetings.
+Silicon Valley volunteers will work with families and children, often times communicating in Spanish, on six of the Sunday training meetings.
 We partner with the local nonprofit organization Sunday Friends, and we support the work that they do year-round with families attending their programs at Lowell Elementary School in San Jose.
-This long-term work with these families allows us to develop relationships with local children and parents, much as the AMIGOS summer immersion experience allows participants to deeply know a community abroad.
+This long-term work with these families allows us to develop relationships with local children and parents, much as the AMIGOS summer immersion experience allows volunteers to deeply know a community abroad.

 HIGHLIGHTS OF THE TRAINING PROGRAM INCLUDE: